Package Torello.JavaDoc

 - Returns:

-- An integer that fulfils Java's
+- An integer that fulfills Java's

-method requirements. - Code:
+interface requirements. - Code:

 - Exact Method Body:

 // Identical References if (this == m) return 0; // Sorting by ignoring case is best - usually for the looks of a list // NOTE: Returning '0' is bad, because a TreeSet will remove duplicate-elements.
-This // means two different meethods with the same name would not "fit" into a treeset. int ret = this.name.compareToIgnoreCase(m.name); if (ret != 0) return ret; // Try to identify a different without ignoring case. ret = this.name.compareTo(m.name); if (ret != 0) return ret; ret = this.numParameters() - m.numParameters(); if (ret != 0) return ret; if (this.parameterTypesJOW != null) for (int i=0; i < this.parameterTypesJOW.length; i++) if ((ret = this.parameterTypesJOW[i].compareTo(m.parameterTypesJOW[i])) != 0) return ret; return 0;
+This // means two different meethods with the same name would not "fit" into a treeset. int ret = this.name.compareToIgnoreCase(m.name); if (ret != 0) return ret; // Try to identify a different without ignoring case. ret = this.name.compareTo(m.name); if (ret != 0) return ret; ret = this.numParameters() - m.numParameters(); if (ret != 0) return ret; for (int i=0; i < this.parameterTypesJOW.size(); i++) { ret = this.parameterTypesJOW.get(i).compareTo(m.parameterTypesJOW.get(i)); if (ret != 0) return ret; } return 0;

 -